SpieringsAE/gocontroll_platform/README.md

 For example network programming, integrating graphics with for example gtk4/slint or makepad for the moduline display. \
 It also allows you to make a lot more use of the Linux environment of these controllers.

+## Currently tested:
-Currently tested: MCP3004 ADC on the Moduline Mini V1.11
+* MCP3004 ADC and leds on the Moduline Mini V1.11 \
+* ADS1015 ADC and leds on the Moduline IV V3.03

 ## Example
 ```